juggernaut/juggernaut.github.io/_posts/2017-09-20-nginx-flask-postgres-docker-compose.markdown

 This will start a second container running flaskapp.
 In theory, nginx _should_ automatically round-robin requests between the 2 containers.
 But does it actually?
 Find out in my next post 😁

+You can find the full working example on my GitHub [here](https://github.com/juggernaut/nginx-flask-postgres-docker-compose-example).